mediaexplorer74/Win3Mu/ReadMe.md

 - Learn the differences .NET 4.8 and .NET Standard 1.4

-- Downgrade the code to 1.4...
+- Improve non-operational (after my fast "transferring" to 1.4...) code blocks (marked by "RnD" tag)

 - Debug, fix bugs, etc.

-- Get your UWP benefits
+- Get your UWP benefits at this brave dev world! :)

-See "Repackage with Win3mu" video if you don't undestand this cool feature :)

-- if you want to manually run ski.exe then simply type/enter the command: win3mu ski.exe

 ## More tech details (building, etc.)